Kathmandu: Healthcare

 Healthcare in Kathmandu is the most developed in Nepal, and the city and surrounding valley is home to some of the best hospitals and clinics in the country.
 Bir Hospital is the oldest, established in July 1889 by Bir Shamsher Jang Bahadur Rana.
 Notable hospitals include Bir Hospital, Nepal Medical College (Jorpati) and Teaching Hospital, Tribhuvan University Institute of Medicine (Teaching Hospital), Patan Hospital, Kathmandu Model Hospital, Scheer Memorial Hospital, Om Hospital, Norvic Hospital, Grande International Hospital, Nobel Hospital and many more.

 The city is supported by specialist hospitals/clinics such as Shahid Shukraraj Tropical Hospital, Shahid Gangalal Foundation, Kathmandu Veterinary Hospital, Nepal Eye Hospital, Kanti Children's Hospital, Nepal International Clinic (Travel and Mountain Medicine Center), Neuro Center, Spinal Rehabilitation center and Bhaktapur Cancer Hospital.
 Most of the general hospitals are in the city center, although several clinics are elsewhere in Kathmandu district.

-Tilganga Institute of Ophthalmology is an Ophthalmological hospital in Kathmandu.
+Tilganga Institute of Ophthalmology is an ophthalmology hospital in Kathmandu.
 It pioneered the production of low cost intraocular lenses (IOLs), which are used in cataract surgery.
 The team of Dr. Sanduk Ruit in Tilganga pioneered sutureless small-incision cataract surgery (SICS), a technique which has been used to treat 4 million of the world's 20 million people with cataract blindness.